After the shop of fishmonger William Henshaw, Adeline takes us to meet, not a firm of Dickensian lawyers but a trio of the town’s tradesmen ….

 The two Clarkson sons were Thucydides (after the Greek Historian?) and Sandy (after Alexander the Great? … a guess!)

-This he did in March 1880 when he married Emily.
+I believe that Elizabeth died in 1874 (?), leaving Simon legally free to marry again.
+This he did on March 10th, 1880 when he married Emily.
 The marriage certificate shows Simon as a widower and Emily as a widow although she is listed by her maiden name ‘Emily Pitt’.

 The couple were living at Chapel Street at the end of the century.